bingeli1212/nitrile-preview/doc/DOC-styles.md

   This option sets the text for the sub-title.
 It is to be used by an Img or Diagram bundle to set the subtitle text.

++ nocaption:1

+  When set to 1 this style asks that no caption text is to be shown.
+This option is currently utilized by figure, table, longtable, and listing blocks to specifically suppress the showing of caption text.